NavyashreeNarayanaBhat/t2021-2-1/README.md

-# I have coded in Python language
+# All the programs are in Python language